msaffitz/mega_mutex-dalli/README.markdown

-# mega_mutex
+# mega_mutex-dalli

-A distributed mutex for Ruby.
+A distributed mutex for Ruby using the Dalli client

 ## Why